-In belated honor of the fifth anniversary of Michael Jackson’s death here’s a new revision of my noted essay about his song, Smooth Criminal, considered as an exemplar of Reconstructivist Art.
+In honor of Michael Jackson’s birthday this week, please enjoy this essay about his song, Smooth Criminal, considered as an exemplar of Reconstructivist Art.

 Michael Jackson’s hit single Smooth Criminal is an object lesson in tension.
 It combines a dark, threatening theme (of assault and possible murder) with a catchy hook and pop sensibility.
 It is a testament to Jackson’s artistic depth that he was able to lift a song with such obvious contradictions out of the realm of camp or kitsch.
 It is the video, however, that takes the experience to another level.
 Like the song, the video is about a “smooth criminal” –but clearly a different smooth criminal then the one who strikes down Annie in the song.